What is Prince Oleg famous for? The story of the prophetic Oleg, prince of Kievan Rus

 • Novgorod First Chronicle.

-Having gained power over the Novgorod lands after the death of Rurik, as regent for his young son Igor, Oleg captured Kiev and moved the capital there, thus uniting the two main centers of the Eastern Slavs.
+Having received power over the Novgorod lands after the death of Rurik, as regent for his young son Igor, Oleg captured Kyiv and moved the capital there, thereby uniting the two main centers of the Eastern Slavs.
 Died in 912.

-The exact origin of Oleg in The Tale of Bygone Years is not indicated.
-It is only said that he was a relative (tribesman) of Rurik.
+The exact origin of Oleg is not indicated in The Tale of Bygone Years.
+It only says that he was a relative (tribesman) of Rurik.

 The two chronicles depict events in completely different ways.

-Let's start with the fact that the Tale of Bygone Years is recognized by all as the main historical source for the reconstruction of the past of the Old Russian state.
-But this does not mean that all the information that she sets out is considered absolutely reliable.
-The Russian-Byzantine treaty of 911, where Oleg is called the Grand Duke of Russia, who concludes an agreement on his own behalf, speaks for trust in the information about Oleg from this chronicle.
+Let's start with the fact that the Tale of Bygone Years is recognized by everyone as the main historical source for reconstructing the past of the Old Russian state.
+But this does not mean that all the information she presents is considered absolutely reliable.
+The confidence in the information about Oleg from this chronicle is evidenced by the Russian-Byzantine treaty of 911, where Oleg is named the Grand Duke of Russia, who concludes the treaty on his own behalf.

-And what about the Novgorod Chronicle?
-The Novgorod chronicle has preserved fragments of an earlier chronicle code, on which the Tale of Bygone Years is based, and therefore also deserves a certain trust.
-According to some researchers, this chronicle is even older than the PVL.
-Her information is in better agreement with the eastern news about Rus' of this period.
+What about the Novgorod Chronicle?
+The Novgorod Chronicle has preserved fragments of an earlier chronicle, on which the Tale of Bygone Years is based, and therefore also deserves a certain amount of trust.
+According to a number of researchers, this chronicle is even older than PVL.
+Her information is in better agreement with eastern news about Rus' of this period.

-And what are historians to do?
+So what should historians do?
 So far, historians usually use information taken from the Tale of Bygone Years in scientific, popular science and educational texts.

 The reign of Prince Oleg

-Prince Oleg is presented according to the Tale of Bygone Years as a skilled commander and prudent politician.
-For the first time in this chronicle, he was reported in 879 in connection with the death of Rurik.
-The reign passed to him as a "relative" of Rurik and guardian of Igor, his young son.
-Thus, Oleg ruled in 879-882. in the East Slavic North among the Ilmen Slovenes, Krivichi and the surrounding Finno-Ugric peoples (tribes Vesi, Meri, Chudi).
+According to the Tale of Bygone Years, Prince Oleg appears to be a skilled commander and prudent politician.
+For the first time in this chronicle it is reported in 879 in connection with the death of Rurik.
+The reign passed to him as Rurik’s “relative” and guardian of Igor, his young son.
+Thus, Oleg reigned in 879-882. in the East Slavic North among the Ilmen Slovenes, Krivichi and surrounding Finno-Ugrians (tribes Vesi, Meri, Chud).

 In 882, having gathered warriors from many peoples living in the north of Rus', Oleg set out on a campaign to the south.
-He captured Smolensk, Lyubech, then the path lay on Kyiv.
-Rurik's former combatants Askold and Dir ruled in Kyiv.
-In 866 they were released by Rurik on a campaign against Byzantium.
+He captured Smolensk, Lyubech, and then the path lay to Kyiv.
+In Kyiv, former warriors of Rurik Askold and Dir ruled.
+In 866, they were released by Rurik on a campaign against Byzantium.
 After returning from the campaign, Askold and Dir settled in Kyiv.

-Having reached Kiev, Oleg sent an ambassador to them with the words: “We are merchants, we are going to the Greeks from Oleg and from Igor prince, come to your family and to us.”
-Askold and Dir came ...
-Oleg, hid some soldiers in the boats, and left the others behind him, and he went ahead, and carried the young prince Igor in his arms, and announced to them: “You are not princes and not a princely family, but I am a princely family ".
+Having reached Kiev, Oleg sent an ambassador to them with the words: “We are merchants, we are going to the Greeks from Oleg and from Prince Igor, and come to your family and to us.”
+Askold and Dir came...
+Oleg hid some warriors in the boats, and left others behind him, and he himself went forward, and carried the young prince Igor in his arms, and announced to them: “You are not princes and not of the princely family, but I am of the princely family "

-Showing them the heir of Rurik, the young Igor, Oleg said: "And he is the son of Rurik."
+Presenting them with Rurik’s heir, young Igor, Oleg said: “And he is Rurik’s son.”
 And they killed Askold and Dir.

-The location of Kyiv seemed to Prince Oleg very convenient.
-The city was located approximately in the middle of the most important trade route "from the Varangians to the Greeks."
-He settled there with a retinue, announcing: "Let this be the mother of Russian cities."
+The location of Kyiv seemed very convenient to Prince Oleg.
+The city was located approximately in the middle of the most important trade route “from the Varangians to the Greeks.”
+He settled there with his squad, declaring: “Let this be the mother of Russian cities.”

-Thus, in 882, Prince Oleg of Kiev united under his rule the two main centers for the formation of statehood among the East Slavic tribes: the Kiev region (“Kuyaba” - in foreign sources) and “Novgorod” (“Slavia”).
+Thus, in 882, the Kiev prince Oleg united under his rule the two main centers of statehood among the East Slavic tribes: the Kiev region (“Cuiaba” - in foreign sources) and “Novgorod” (“Slavia”).
 The lands of Northern and Southern Rus' became a single state - Kievan Rus.
-Many modern historians take the date 882 as a conditional date of birth of the Old Russian state, and Prince Oleg is considered its founder and first ruler.
+Many modern historians take the date 882 as the conditional date of birth of the Old Russian state, and Prince Oleg is considered its founder and first ruler.

-The years of the reign of Prince Oleg in Kyiv - 882-912.
-According to the Tale of Bygone Years, after the death of Oleg from a snakebite, Rurik's son Igor (912-945) becomes Prince of Kyiv.
+The years of the reign of Prince Oleg in Kyiv are 882-912.
+According to the Tale of Bygone Years, after Oleg’s death from a snake bite, Rurik’s son Igor (912-945) becomes the Prince of Kyiv.

-Having reigned in Kyiv, Oleg set a tribute to the Varangians in 300 hryvnias for Novgorod.
+Having reigned in Kyiv, Oleg established a tribute to the Varangians for Novgorod at 300 hryvnia.

-Prince Oleg devoted the following years to the conquest of the Slavic peoples neighboring Kiev on the left and right banks of the Dnieper - the Drevlyans, northerners, glades, Radimichi, many peoples had previously been dependent on the Khazars and paid tribute to them.
+Prince Oleg devoted the following years to the conquest of the Slavic peoples neighboring Kiev on the left and right banks of the Dnieper - the Drevlyans, Northerners, Polyans, Radimichi; many peoples had previously been dependent on the Khazars and paid them tribute.

 Prince Oleg's campaign against Byzantium

-Access to enemy ships in the harbor of Constantinople, the Greeks blocked the chain.
+The Greeks blocked the access of enemy ships to the harbor of Constantinople with a chain.
 However, Prince Oleg figured out how to get around this obstacle.
 He ordered the ships to be put on wheels.
-A fair wind drove an innumerable armada overland to the walls of the Byzantine capital.
-The Greeks were frightened and asked for peace.
-Prince Oleg demanded a large tribute - 12 hryvnias for each warrior.
-As a sign of victory, he hung his shield on the gates of Constantinople.
-Prince Oleg after this campaign was nicknamed the Prophetic.
+A fair wind drove the innumerable armada overland to the walls of the Byzantine capital.
+The Greeks got scared and asked for peace.
+Prince Oleg demanded a large tribute - 12 hryvnia for each warrior.
+He hung his shield as a sign of victory on the gates of Constantinople.
+After this campaign, Prince Oleg was nicknamed the Prophetic.

-However, not all researchers are sure that there was such a campaign at all.
+However, not all researchers are sure that such a campaign even took place.

-Supporters of the idea that the campaign took place, as evidence, refer to the authenticity of the Russian-Byzantine treaty of 911 concluded after it.
-And the deal was extremely successful.
-Russian merchants received the right to duty-free trade in Constantinople, they could live for six months in the capital's suburbs in the monastery of St. Mammoth, receive food and repair their boats at the expense of the Byzantine side.
-Such an agreement could well have been preceded by a brilliant victory for Prince Oleg.
+Supporters of the idea that the campaign took place refer as evidence to the reliability of the Russian-Byzantine treaty concluded after it in 911.
+And the agreement was extremely successful.
+Russian merchants received the right to duty-free trade in Constantinople, could live for six months in the capital suburb in the monastery of St. Mammoth, receive food at the expense of the Byzantine side and repair their boats.
+Such an agreement could well have been preceded by the brilliant victory of Prince Oleg.

-But there are serious arguments in favor of the opinion that the campaign was legendary, since only Russian sources speak of such a significant event, but Greek sources are silent.
-But the numerous enemy sieges and attacks that Constantinople was subjected to over the centuries were described by Byzantine authors often and colorfully.
+But there are serious arguments in favor of the opinion that the campaign is legendary, since only Russian sources speak about such a significant event, but Greek sources are silent.
+But the numerous enemy sieges and attacks that Constantinople was subjected to over the centuries were often and colorfully described by Byzantine authors.
 This is how the attacks of Rus' in 860 and 941 were described.
-And about this campaign and the capture of Tsargrad - not a word.
+And not a word about this campaign and the capture of Constantinople.

 Death of Prince Oleg

 The prince died in 912.
-The legend tells that the Magi predicted death from Prince Oleg from his own beloved horse.
-The prince ordered to take him away and remembered the ominous prophecy only a few years later, when the horse died long ago.
-Laughing at the Magi, he wanted to look at the bones of the horse, and he said, standing with one foot on the skull: “Should I be afraid of him?”
-A snake crawled out of the skull at the same moment, and inflicted a fatal bite on the prince.
+The legend says that the Magi predicted that Prince Oleg would die from his own beloved horse.
+The prince ordered him to be taken away and remembered the ominous prophecy only a few years later, when the horse had long since died.
+Laughing at the Magi, he wanted to look at the bones of the horse, and said, standing with one foot on the skull: “Should I be afraid of him?”
+At that same moment a snake crawled out of the skull and inflicted a fatal bite on the prince.

-Of course, this is just a legend, written down several centuries after Oleg's death.
-Legendary prince - legendary death.
+Of course, this is just a legend, written down several centuries after Oleg’s death.
+For the legendary prince - a legendary death.

-Let us sum up the results of the reign of the first head of the Old Russian state.
+Let us summarize the reign of the first leader of the Old Russian state.

 Domestic policy of Prince Oleg

-Scientists associate significant events of ancient Russian history with the reign of Oleg in Kyiv.
+Scientists associate significant events in ancient Russian history with Oleg’s reign in Kyiv.
 First of all, the territorial core of the Old Russian state was laid.
 Under him, Kyiv became the new residence of the Old Russian state.
-The tribes of the Ilmen Slovenes, Krivichi, Polyans, Northerners, Drevlyans, Vyatichi, Radimichi, Ulichi and Tivertsy were recognized as the supreme ruler of Oleg.
-Through his governors and local princes, he managed to lay the foundations for the state administration of the young country.
-Annual detours of the population (Polyudye) laid the foundation for the judicial and tax systems.
+The tribes of the Ilmen Slovenes, Krivichi, Polyans, Severians, Drevlyans, Vyatichi, Radimichi, Ulichs and Tivertsi were recognized as the supreme ruler of Oleg.
+Through his governors and local princes, he managed to lay the foundations for government administration of the young country.
+Annual surveys of the population (Polyudye) laid the foundation for the judicial and tax systems.

 Prince Oleg also led an active foreign policy.
 Before him, for two centuries, the Khazar Khaganate collected tribute from a number of East Slavic lands.
-Oleg fought with the Khazars, and freed the Slavs from tribute to the Khaganate.
-At the borders of Oleg's state in 898, Hungarians appeared, moving to Europe from Asia.
+Oleg fought with the Khazars and freed the Slavs from tribute to the Kaganate.
+In 898, Hungarians appeared at the borders of Oleg’s power, moving to Europe from Asia.
 The prince managed to establish peaceful relations with this warlike people.
-Oleg's campaign in 907 against the capital of the Byzantine Empire Tsargrad (Constantinople) was crowned with a brilliant victory.
-In 909, Rus' and the Byzantine Empire signed a military treaty of alliance.
-But the trade agreement of 911 was especially successful, according to which Russian merchants received the unique right for that time of duty-free trade with Byzantium, and, if necessary, full provision of food and ship craftsmen to repair their boats.
+Oleg's campaign in 907 against the capital of the Byzantine Empire, Constantinople (Constantinople), was crowned with a brilliant victory.
+In 909, Rus' and the Byzantine Empire entered into a military treaty of alliance.
+But the trade agreement of 911 was especially successful, according to which Russian merchants received the right of duty-free trade with Byzantium, unique for that time, and, in case of need, full provision of food and shipwrights to repair their boats.

-The bird is red in plumage, and the man in skill.
+The bird is red in plumage, but the man is in skill.

 Russian folk proverb

-In 882, Prince Oleg the prophetic captured Kyiv, by cunning killing his princes Askold and Dir.
-Immediately after entering Kyiv, he uttered his famous words that from now on Kyiv is destined to be the mother of Russian cities.
-Prince Oleg uttered these words not by chance.
+In 882, Prince Oleg the Prophet captured Kyiv, killing its princes Askold and Dir by cunning.
+Immediately after entering Kyiv, he uttered his famous words that from now on Kyiv was destined to be the mother of Russian cities.
+Prince Oleg did not say these words by chance.
 He was very pleased with how well the place was chosen for the construction of the city.
-The gently sloping banks of the Dnieper were practically impregnable, which allowed us to hope that the city would be a reliable defense for its inhabitants.
+The gentle banks of the Dnieper were practically impregnable, which allowed us to hope that the city would be reliable protection for its inhabitants.

-The presence of a barrier from the side of the water border of the city was very relevant, since it was along this part of the Dnieper that the famous trade route from the Varangians to the Greeks passed.
-This path also represented itself as a journey through the major Russian rivers.
-It originated in the Gulf of Finland of the Baikal Sea, which at that time was called Varangian.
-Further, the path went across the Neva River to Lake Ladoga.
-The path from the Varangians to the Greeks continued by the mouth of the Volkhov River to Lake Ilnya.
-From there, he traveled by small rivers to the sources of the Dnieper, and from there he already passed to the Black Sea itself.
-In this way, starting in the Varangian Sea and ending in the Black Sea, the trade route known so far passed.
+The presence of a barrier from the water border of the city was very relevant, since it was along this part of the Dnieper that the famous trade route from the Varangians to the Greeks passed.
+This path also represented a journey through large Russian rivers.
+It originated in the Gulf of Finland of the Baikal Sea, which at that time was called Varyazhsky.
+Then the path went across the Neva River to Lake Ladoga.
+The path from the Varangians to the Greeks continued at the mouth of the Volkhov River to Lake Ilni.
+From there he traveled through small rivers to the sources of the Dnieper, and from there he passed all the way to the Black Sea.
+In this way, starting in the Varangian Sea and ending in the Black Sea, the trade route known to this day passed.

-Prince Oleg the Prophet, after the capture of Kyiv, decided to continue expanding the territory of the state, by including new territories in it, which were inhabited by peoples who had paid tribute to the Khazars since ancient times.
+Prince Oleg the Prophet, after the capture of Kyiv, decided to continue expanding the territory of the state by including new territories that were inhabited by peoples who had paid tribute to the Khazars since ancient times.
 As a result, the following tribes became part of Kievan Rus:

 • clearing